Qiskit/qiskit-metapackage/docs/overview.rst

 Overview
 ========

-Qiskit is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.
+Qiskit is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.

 Certainly, a central goal of Qiskit is to build a software stack